 That makes the pack extremely convenient for a landlord or an agent and extremely good value.

 With each assured shorthold tenancy agreement template, we include:

-- a Section 21b notice to terminate a fixed term tenancy
+Form 6A: which replaces Section 21(1) or (4) notice to terminate a tenancy

 Strong legal protection for landlords

 Residential tenancy law favours the tenant rather than the landlord.
-No agreement can get round that.
-So as a landlord, the key to letting safely is to have a document that protects your rights as strongly as possible within the framework of the law.
-That is what we provide in our tenancy agreements.
+The key to letting safely is to have a tenancy agreement that protects your rights as strongly as possible within the framework of landlord and tenant law.

-Using plain English in no way reduces the legal effect of the document.
-In many cases it strengthens it, since if your tenant understands, he will have no excuse not to comply.
+Using plain English in no way reduces the legal effect.
+In many cases, it strengthens it since if your tenant understands, he or she will have no excuse not to comply.

 There is no restriction on your personal use of this document.
-By all means standardise it and re-use for every house you let.
+You may standardise it and re-use for every house or flat you let.
 Just keep an eye open for a change in the law.
 When that happens come back to us for the latest version.